 By default, the Project Quay Operator uses the ObjectBucketClaim

 Kubernetes API to provision object storage.
 Consuming this API decouples the Project Quay Operator from any vendor-specific implementation.
-Red Hat OpenShift Data Foundation provides this API through its NooBaa component, which will be used in this example.
+Red Hat OpenShift Data Foundation provides this API through its NooBaa component, which is used as an example throughout this documentation.

 -